CRBS/probabilitymapviewer/README.md

 [jetty]: http://eclipse.org/jetty/
 [maven]: http://maven.apache.org/

-realtime-segmentation
+segmenter
 =====================

-realtime-segmentation is an application that lets a caller perform image segmentation in real time on a previously tiled image.
+Segmenter is an application that lets a caller perform image segmentation in real time on a previously tiled image.
 Segmentation is performed using [Cascaded Hierarchical Model (CHM)][chm].